 Introduction to Docker Commands Cheat Sheet

-With DevOps taking over all the software industry there is a need for tools that can do all activities in the software development life cycle together.
+With DevOps taking over all the software industry, there is a need for tools that can do all activities in the software development life cycle together.
 Docker is a tool designed to create, deploy and run different applications by making use of containers.
 These containers help the developer to create packages for an application with all the parts that are needed in the program.
-These can be different libraries and other dependencies and ships it out to the package.
+These can be different libraries and other dependencies and ship it out to the package.
 It acts as a virtual machine.
 It allows the applications to use the same Linux kernel as the system that they are running and requires only the applications that are to be shipped and things that are not already running on the computer.
-Let us have a look at some of the commands cheat sheet below.
+Let us have a look at some of the commands cheat sheets below.

 Basic Docker Commands Cheat Sheet